gsavage/kosli-homework/README.md

 I haven't implemented them in Terraform here, but this account is my personal account and I do have billing alerts setup.
 Please don't run siege or ab against these endpoints!

+I did not use GenAI to build any of this.
+I did click the Amazon Q icon once to help diagnose a problem pulling from an ECR, but all it did was point me at a page of documentation.

 ## Further Work